BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Developmentally aligned benchmarks

-Inspired by Visual Delayed Response in the NIH Baby Toolbox, we introduce an evaluation task designed to assess the spatiotemporal reasoning capabilities of vision-language models.
+\textbf{Original Toolbox Task}\\ Inspired by Visual Delayed Response in the \nihtoolbox, we introduce an evaluation task designed to assess the spatiotemporal reasoning capabilities of vision-language models.
 More specifically, our task focuses on object tracking and spatial localization over time, requiring models to process multi-frame/video input to infer spatial trajectory and disappearance of a designated object. \\

-\textbf{Adaptation}\\ In the original NIH Baby Toolbox task, a cartoon creature is placed in a frame with grey walls to its left and right.
+\textbf{Adaptation}\\ In the original \nihtoolbox\ task, a cartoon creature is placed in a frame with grey walls to its left and right.
 The creature moves from the center of the frame to behind either wall, and the child must identify which wall the creature hid behind.
 (See Figure \ref{fig:vdr_nih_baby_toolbox_example})

 Translating this task to real-world videos is challenging, as the synthetic examples from the toolbox portray an unrealistically ideal scenario.
 Each toolbox example depicts a moving object observed from a static camera perspective, with simplified backgrounds and perfectly smooth motion trajectories.
 Such controlled scenarios are rare in real-world footage, especially in egocentric videos captured from a toddler’s perspective.